wallace-stev/selcom-push-wp/README.md

     $result = curl_exec($ch);
     curl_close($ch);
 ```
-Alternatively, one might prefer using the [WordPress HTTP API](https://developer.wordpress.org/plugins/http-api/) to do so (see documentation).
+Alternatively, one might prefer using the [WordPress HTTP API](https://developer.wordpress.org/plugins/http-api/) to do so (click the link to see documentation).

 ## Installation & Usage
-Just download the files, open the file **epush.php**, overwrite the *$api_key, $api_secret, $vendor & $base_url* values with the ones provided by Selcom upon merchant account provision.
-After that, create a random string generator function and return its value to *$transid* ***(See TODO)***.
-Finally, upload the plugin to your website, activate it, test it and if no errors occur, you're set to receive mobile payments to your merchant wallet.
+Just download the files and install to your website as you would for any WordPress plugin.
+Activate the plugin then go to WooCommerce payment settings and provide the *API Key, API Secret, Merchant ID & API URL* values with the ones provided by Selcom upon merchant account provision.
+Finally, activate the payment option, test it and if no errors occur, change to the production URL and you're set to receive mobile payments to your merchant wallet.

 ## API Reference
 - [Selcom API Reference](https://developers.selcommobile.com/#introduction)